floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 if the internal state of the system changes.

-Here is an example of such a direct object access from the new oryol-animation module to query the number of bones of a skeleton:
+Here is an example of such a direct object access from the new oryol-animation module to get the number of bones of a skeleton:

 ```cpp
 // skeletonId is the opaque id of a character skeleton object